JUMP TO:

 The Voice Pins/Notes:

-When I first read of this feature, I was mostly ready to crap on on it, due to uselessness, but in reality, it’s actually implemented far better than I expected.
+When I first read of this feature, I was mostly ready to crap on it, due to uselessness, but in reality, it’s actually implemented far better than I expected.
 Albeit, I’m still not entirely sure how often people will use this.
 And furthermore, I feel like the entire microphone thing is kinda missing its counterpoint: A speaker (the watch has a beeper, but not a speaker).
 And there’s plenty of quirky limitations besides that.

 With the COROS NOMAD, the company has added a dual-microphone setup, which will capture your voice notes.
 It doesn’t perform any other typical microphone functions like using it for a phone call, voice assistants, etc… (which is how most other watches utilize it).
 Instead, the idea is that you can create little geo-tagged voice pins/memos and then see them on a map of your activity later on.

 To access this feature you’ll need to have GPS.
-Somehow oddly (unlike everyone else), you can’t just create a voice note whenever you want.
-So, to do so, you’ll want to either be in a GPS activity, or, you can go to the controls area (long-hold lower right > Pin > Add Current Location > Voice Pin).
+Somehow, oddly (unlike everyone else), you can’t just create a voice note whenever you want.
+So, to do so, you’ll want to either be in a GPS activity, or you can go to the controls area (long-hold lower right > Pin > Add Current Location > Voice Pin).

 When you do so, it’ll find GPS (if not already in a GPS activity), and then start to record the voice note: